 Employees who are required to or desire to take leave to attend a court function, such as witness duties or jury duty, must provide their employer with “reasonable advance notice of the employee’s intention to take time off, unless the advance notice is not feasible.”2

-Reasonable notice is not specifically defined in terms of how many days before the requested leave an employee must inform his or her employer.
+Reasonable notice is not explicitly defined in terms of how many days’ notice an employee must give his or her employer before requesting leave.
 The best thing to do is let the employer know as soon as the employee becomes aware of the jury duty service notification or a witness subpoena.

 California law forbids an employer from taking adverse employment action against an employee because of jury duty or subpoena leave.